MaalavikaS/MaalavikaS.github.io/README.md

   - HF (Inter-Atomic Distance of 0.92 Armstrong)
   - LiH (Inter-Atomic distance of 1.6 Armstrong)<br>

-(The Inter-Atomic distances are approximations and not the exact values) The compounds/molecules are chosen based on their size and inter-molecular distances as larger molecules require a greater number of qubits which is limited by the availability of qubits by the Quantum resource providers.
+(The Inter-Atomic distances are approximations and not the exact values)<br>
+The compounds/molecules are chosen based on their size and inter-molecular distances as larger molecules require a greater number of qubits which is limited by the availability of qubits by the Quantum resource providers.

 ## Introduction to Variational Quantum Eigensolvers (VQEs)<br>